Schedule: Full time, 37.5 hours/week; Monday—Friday, 8am – 4:30pm, with flexibility to meet program needs

 - Maintain professional behavior and strict confidentiality.

-- Provide daily in-court advocacy and safety planning to survivors of domestic violence and their children at assigned courts for SAFEPLAN.
+- Provide daily in-court advocacy (remotely or at the YWCA Headquarters) and safety planning to survivors of domestic violence and their children at assigned courts for SAFEPLAN.

 - Assists with 209A or 258E application paperwork.